Breast cancer

 2-fixed to pectoral muscles

-3-ipsilateral axillary LN matted together
+3-ipsilateral axillary LN

 4-ipsilateral supra clavicular LNs